Education Learning Outcomes

 - Design instruction and assessment strategies that confront and address naïve concepts/preconceptions.

 Effective teachers of science are able to plan for engaging all students in science learning by setting appropriate goals that are consistent with knowledge of how students learn science and are aligned with state and national standards.
-The plans reflect the nature and social context of science, inquiry, and appropriate safety considerations.
-Candidates design and select learning activities, instructional settings, and resources--including science-specific technology, to achieve those goals; and they plan fair and equitable assessment strategies to evaluate if the learning goals are met.
+The plans reflect the nature and social context of science, inquiry and appropriate safety considerations.
+Candidates design and select learning activities, instructional settings and resources, including science-specific technology, to achieve those goals; and they plan fair and equitable assessment strategies to evaluate if the learning goals are met.
+Students will:

 - Use a variety of strategies that demonstrate the candidates' knowledge and understanding of how to select the appropriate teaching and learning activities -- including laboratory or field settings and applicable instruments and/or technology -- to allow access so that all students learn.
 These strategies are inclusive and motivating for all students.